LPGData/paiineli/README.md

 ###

-<p align="left">My name is Lucas Paineli and I'm a Software Architect, from SP - Brazil</p>
+<p align="left">My name is Lucas Paineli and I'm a Software Architect from Brazil</p>

 ###